bbsimonbb/queryfirst-site/docs/authoring-sql.md

 QueryFirst muddies this picture.
 On the one hand, it can be quite exciting to use * queries and watch new properties magically pop up in your dto's and typescript interfaces, and this may be fine for small teams.

 For larger teams, be careful: you will want to clearly distinguish between breaking and non-breaking schema changes.
-Breaking schema changes (deletions) need to be made rapidly available to all active branches.
-In gitflow terms, make the schema change in a dedicated branch which you then rapidly merge into develop and all active branches.
+Breaking schema changes (normally deletions) need to be made rapidly available to all active branches.
+Make the schema change in a dedicated branch.
+Get your app building against the new schema, then rapidly merge into develop and all active branches.
+Non-breaking schema changes can live quietly in a feature branch until that branch is merged.

 The subtlety is that **with QueryFirst, if you have asterisk queries in your project, adding a column becomes a breaking change**.
-Just the presence of the column in the development DB will cause it to be referenced by asterisk queries the next time they are regenerated, in any branch.
-These queries will then generate exceptions if they are deployed on a DB instance that doesn't yet have the new column.
-(The repository is expecting more columns than it receives, and will throw an IndexOutOfRange exception.) _Is that clear ?!_ Using QueryFirst [SelfTest()](/selftest.html) in your deployments will protect you in this situation.
+Just the presence of the column in the development DB will cause it to be picked up by asterisk queries the next time they are regenerated, in any branch.
+These queries will then throw if they are deployed on a DB instance that doesn't yet have the new column.
+(The repository class is expecting more columns than it receives, and will throw an IndexOutOfRange exception.) _Is that clear ?!_ Using QueryFirst [SelfTest()](/selftest.html) in your deployments will alert you, but won't fix the underlying problem.